Mikayla-Herts/1/README.md

 ## Introduction
 ## Challenges
-muddling up code and not referencing dark mode toggle without js form required fields submit button
+-muddling up code and not referencing
+- I wasnt able to have dark mode toggle with implementing JS, so I disabled the button.
+In hindsight, I should have removed the button altogether.
+- I wasnt able to get my forms required fields to work. only on the profile, could I have the broswer use its own required but without a working button, it was not successful.
+-submit button

 ## Revised Wireframe
 ## Annotated Screenshots